EmergentProperly/Volca-Sync-Divider/README.md

 To expand on the project, an extra toggle switch or momentary switch/button could be added for switching between different pulse frequencies.

 Two LEDs provide a visual aid for timing.
-Triggering play on the Volca(s) when both LEDs flash together ensures all volcas will be in sync.
+Triggering play on the Volca(s) when both LEDs flash together ensures all Volcas will be in sync.
 The default code has both LEDs ON every 8 pulses.
 Slave Volcas will trigger on the slower, divided steps.

 See troubleshooting section below if your Volcas are syncing unpredictably.